Windower/Lua/addons/find/readme.md

 # Find

-This addon searches your bags for items with names containing a given string (case-insensitive) and prints the search results in your chat log.
+This addon is a functional copy of the "Find" plugin for Windower.
+It searches your bags for items with names containing a given string (case-insensitive) and prints the search results in your chat log.

 ### Example